spoonapps/docs/getting_started/tour_ii_-_a_web_application/tour_ii.md

 First, we will need to create a blank container that will hold the database.

 ```
-# Create a container from scratch
+# Create a container from clean
-C:\> spoon run spoonbrew/scratch
+C:\> spoon run spoonbrew/clean

 # Exit the container to get your blank container ID.
 (d65260ad) C:\> exit